JVC

-JVC (short for Japan Victor Company) is a Japanese brand owned by JVCKenwood corporation.
-Founded in 1927 as the Victor Talking Machine Company of Japan and later as Victor Company of Japan, Ltd. (日本ビクター株式会社, Nihon Bikutā kabushiki gaisha), the company is best known for introducing Japan's first televisions and for developing the Video Home System (VHS) video recorder.
+JVC (short for Japan Victor Company) is a Japanese brand owned by JVCKenwood.
+Founded in 1927 as the Victor Talking Machine Company of Japan and later as Victor Company of Japan, Ltd. (日本ビクター株式会社, Nihon Bikutā kabushiki gaisha), the company was best known for introducing Japan's first televisions and for developing the Video Home System (VHS) video recorder.

 From 1953 to 2008, the Matsushita Electric Industrial Co. was the majority stockholder in JVC.
 In 2008, JVC merged with Kenwood Corporation to create JVCKenwood.
-JVC sold their electronic products in their home market of Japan under the "Victor" name with the His Master's Voice logo but used the name JVC or Nivico in the past for export due to differing ownership of the His Master's Voice logo and the ownership of the "Victor" name from successors of the Victor Talking Machine Company.
+JVC sold their electronic products in their home market of Japan under the "Victor" name with the His Master's Voice logo.
+However, the company used the name JVC or Nivico in the past for export; this was due to differing ownership of the His Master's Voice logo and the ownership of the "Victor" name from successors of the Victor Talking Machine Company.
 In 2011, the Victor brand for electronics in Japan was replaced by the global JVC brand.
 However, the previous "Victor" name and logo are retained by JVCKenwood Victor Entertainment, and are used as JVCKenwood's luxury HiFi marque.

 History

 1927 creation to World War II

 JVC was founded in 1927 as the Victor Talking Machine Company of Japan, Limited, a subsidiary of the United States' leading phonograph and record company, the Victor Talking Machine Company of Camden, New Jersey.
 In 1929, the Radio Corporation of America purchased Victor and its foreign subsidiaries, including the Japan operations.
-In the late 1920s, JVC produced only phonographs and records; following the acquisition by RCA, JVC began producing radios, and in 1939, Japan's first locally-made television.
+In the late 1920s, JVC produced only phonographs and records; following the acquisition by RCA, JVC began producing radios, and in 1939, Japan's first locally made television.
 In 1943, amidst the hostilities between the United States and Japan during World War II, JVC seceded from RCA Victor, retaining the 'Victor' and "His Master's Voice" trademarks for use in Japan only.
-After the war, JVC resumed distribution of RCA Victor recordings in Japan until RCA established its own separate distribution in Japan during the late 1960s.
+After the war, JVC resumed distribution of RCA Victor recordings in Japan until RCA established its separate distribution in Japan during the late 1960s.
 Today, the record company in Japan is known as Victor Entertainment.